Morgan Bates

 Morgan Bates is a trumpeter, musicologist, and educator based in Los Angeles, California.
 Morgan is currently a PhD student and Cota-Robles Fellow at UCLA studying Musicology with a concentration in Gender Studies.
 A member of the UCLA trumpet studio, Morgan serves as a teaching artist at the Heart of Los Angeles with the LA Philharmonic's Youth Orchestra Los Angeles (YOLA) program and performs as a freelance musician throughout the west coast.

-Morgan's ongoing dissertation research addresses constructions of gender in drag vocal performance across musical genres.
+Morgan's evolving dissertation project explores the performance realm of "drag vocality" across musical genres, positioning drag as an artistic tool for resistance under structures of cisheterosexism, white supremacy, and capitalism.
 Outside of their dissertation work, Morgan has extended their interests in vocality and materiality to queer and trans popular music over the past century, including Janelle Monáe's Dirty Computer, which they center in their widely-downloaded master's thesis, "Performing Power, Pursuing Pause."
-They have presented their work at the American Musicological Conference's national and regional conferences, and they will present at the forthcoming Harvard Graduate Music Forum, IASPM-US, Society for American Music, and Music and Moving Image Conferences.
-Morgan also TAs and teaches coursework at UCLA, including "LGBTQ Perspectives in Popular Music," and writes program notes for the Oregon Mozart Players and Tucson Symphony Orchestra.
+They have presented their work at national and regional conferences of the American Musicological Society, as well as conferences for the Harvard Graduate Music Forum, International Association for the Study of Popular Music, Society for American Music, and Music and Moving Image.
+Morgan also TAs and teaches coursework at UCLA and writes program notes for the Oregon Mozart Players, Tucson Symphony Orchestra, and Los Angeles Brass Alliance.

 As an ensemble performer, Morgan previously held the positions of Second Trumpet in the Oregon Mozart Players and Third Trumpet with the Rogue Valley Symphony before relocating to Los Angeles for their doctoral studies.
 Morgan is a proud member of the UCLA Trumpet Studio, the Los Angeles Brass Alliance, and the Gay Freedom Band of Los Angeles.
 They have also performed with numerous esteemed ensembles up and down the west coast (and beyond), including the Eugene Symphony, Symphony San Jose, Orchestra Next, Newport Symphony, Eugene Difficult Music Ensemble, Oregon Brass Quintet, Eugene Opera, and Sinfonietta Polonia of Poznan, Poland.